Remittance: Major operators

 The licensed money transmitter Western Union allows customers to designate a recipient who can pick up that money directly at any Western Union or from a Western Union affiliated agent.
 Western Union also operates as bureau de change with a fee ranging from eight to twelve percent.
 Western Union is the world's leading handler of remittance and the 170,000 Western Union agents handle about 25 percent of the total global remittance traffic.

 Other companies such as MoneyGram have also been a key player for decades.
 Pure play money transfer providers may be owned by parent companies with more diverse interests.
 Two players dominate the international electronic funds transfer for interbank payments between two bank accounts.
 These are the Clearing House Interbank Payments System (CHIPS) and the Society for Worldwide Interbank Financial Telecommunication (SWIFT).
 Businesses as well as banks can subscribe to the international communications network Telex and initiate international financial transfers.

-Although the remittance market share has diversified when fintech startups entered the market in the 2010s, Western Union continues to dominate the majority of the remittance market share.
+Although the remittance market share diversified when fintech startups entered the market in the 2010s, Western Union continues to dominate the majority of the remittance market share.
 Since the advent of fintech, many digital remittances have emerged on the scene, leading to the rise of comparison platforms or aggregators such as FXcompared and Monito in Europe and in Southeast Asia.

-Blockchain-based remittances companies are also starting to be used and offer such advantages as fast transfer time and relatively low transaction costs.
+Effects

+Economic effects on developing countries

+The amount of money sent or brought back by migrants was more than three times larger than foreign aid in 2021.